 Key Contributions

-- Provides experimental, causal evidence on the political effects of an encrypted messaging app, a category previously underexamined in misinformation research.
+- Provides experimental causal evidence on the political effects of a major encrypted messaging platform, extending a literature that has focused predominantly on Facebook and Twitter.

-- Expands the empirical scope of misinformation studies beyond public, feed-based platforms to private messaging environments.
+- Expands the empirical scope of misinformation research to private, non-feed-based platforms.

-- Delivers evidence from Brazil, a critical non-U.S. case where WhatsApp is a central conduit of political communication.
+- Offers evidence from Brazil, a key non-U.S. context where WhatsApp is central to political communication, contributing to debates about platform effects in the Global South.

 Methods